simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-03-15
+<br />**Date image released:**  2024-03-16
-<br />**This image is owned by:**  Dave Doctor
-<br />**Title of the image:**  Portrait of NGC 1055
+<br />**Title of the image:**  ELT and the Milky Way
-<br />**Description for the image:**  Big, beautiful spiral galaxy NGC 1055 is a dominant member of a small galaxy group a mere 60 million light-years away toward the aquatically intimidating constellation Cetus.
-Seen edge-on, the island universe spans over 100,000 light-years, a little larger than our own Milky Way galaxy.
-The colorful, spiky stars decorating this cosmic portrait of NGC 1055 are in the foreground, well within the Milky Way.
-But the telltale pinkish star forming regions are scattered through winding dust lanes along the distant galaxy's thin disk.
-With a smattering of even more distant background galaxies, the deep image also reveals a boxy halo that extends far above and below the central bulge and disk of NGC 1055.
-The halo itself is laced with faint, narrow structures, and could represent the mixed and spread out debris from a satellite galaxy disrupted by the larger spiral some 10 billion years ago.
+<br />**Description for the image:**  The southern winter Milky Way sprawls across this night skyscape.
+Looking due south, the webcam view was recorded near local midnight on March 11 in dry, dark skies over the central Chilean Atacama desert.
+Seen below the graceful arc of diffuse starlight are satellite galaxies of the mighty Milky Way, also known as the Large and Small Magellanic clouds.
+In the foreground is the site of the European Southern Observatory's 40-metre-class Extremely Large Telescope (ELT).
+Under construction at the 3000 metre summit of Cerro Armazones, the ELT is on track to become planet Earth's biggest Eye on the Sky.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/Image133k_n1055.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/ELT_2024-03-13_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).